nsoroush/nsoroush/README.md

 ### Hi there, I am Nil, in love with mathematics and cryptography!
 I am computer scientist, specialist in cryptography and information security.
 Skilled in mathematics, secure electronic voting protocols and verifiable, secure and privacy preserving computation.

-🌱I’m currently learning blockchain programming!
+🌱I’m currently focusing on STARKs series, aarkworks and lambdaworks libraries :P

 💬 Ask me about gardening and baking :)